Binfield Badger GroupProtecting Badgers in Berkshire

 The government started culling badgers back in 2013 with the stated intention of reducing the incidence of bTB in cattle.
 At no point has any evidence been presented to show that this policy has met with any success.
 There is no evidence that culling badgers has in any way reduced the occurrence of bTB in cattle.

-As you may be aware, the government are now considering extending the cull to Berkshire.
-We’ve written to the government protesting against this, petitioned local Berkshire Councils not to allow culling on their land and completed Defra consultations.
+Berkshire may not have been in the cull this year but there’s still much work to be done and any support you can give will save badger lives.
+We’ve written to the government protesting against culling, petitioned local Berkshire Councils not to allow culling on their land and completed Defra consultations.

-If you would like to help prepare for the cull by surveying for active badger setts, please email us on firstname.lastname@example.org.
+If you would like to help prepare for any future threats of a cull in Berkshire by surveying for active badger setts, please email us on email@example.com.
 Don’t worry if you’ve not sett surveyed before, we’ll link you with someone who can help you to learn.

 Also, if you haven’t yet done so, please add your voice by writing to your MP.
 The notes below may be helpful.
 Your MP's details can be found at: www.writetothem.com/

 The cull is widely acknowledged to be unscientific and therefore ineffective.
 The government led scientific trials identified that culling badgers “can make no meaningful contribution to cattle TB control in Britain”.

 The process is too often inhumane, leaving badgers dying of their gunshot wounds for more than five minutes.
 The government’s own Independent Expert Panel identified this in 2013 and was later disbanded – by the Government.